flopezag/tutorials.secured-OrionLD/docs/index.md

 }
 ```

-We need to do the same for $USERS and $ROLE_USER who it was described in the previous table.
+We need to do the same for $USERS and $ROLE_USER how it was described in the previous table.

 ### Grant a Role to a User

 Using the REST API, the role can be granted making a PUT request as shown, including the `<application-id>`,
 `<role-id>` and `<user-id>` in the URL path and identifying themselves using an `X-Auth-Token` in the header.
-In our case, the tabla bellow shows us the correspondent values.
+In our case, the table below shows us the correspondent values.

 | Application Id | Role Id         | Person Id       |
 | -------------- | --------------- | --------------- |